-- A Non-refundable campsite deposit of \$600.00 for Camp Whitsett Summer Camp is required with the reservation form. - On January 7th, a payment of \$100 per person is due, along with the final minimum number of campers.
+- A Non-refundable campsite deposit of \$600.00 for Camp Whitsett Summer Camp is required with the reservation form. - On January 1st, a payment of \$100 per person is due, along with the final minimum number of campers.
 From this point on all payments are non-refundable.
-After January 7th, units may still add scouts if there is space available. - By March 4th, an additional payment of \$100 per person is due. - Sixteen days before your unit goes to camp the balance of all camp fees are due. - Special Note: All payments received are applied to the final camp fee, not to individuals.
-If there is any reduction in the total number (Scouts or adults) after each payment there is no refund for previous payments.
-After each of the due dates a late fee of 10% will be added to the payments.
-Please ensure that parents are aware of the cut-off dates from the outset to avoid complications later on.
+After January 1st, units may still add scouts if there is space available. - By March 1st, an additional payment of \$100 per person is due. - By May 15th, the balance of all camp fees are due.

 Camperships are available for scouts from low-income families registered with BSA (additional funding may be available for out-of-Council Scout).
 Application forms are available online at www.campwhitsett.org/forms.
-The deadline for campership applications is February 12th, late applications will still be accepted after February 12th.
-The maximum campership available is half the camping fee.